-- Timely communication of newly developed management options will allow growers and industries to mitigate the impact of SWD-related crop losses and will result in more environmentally and economically sustainable fruit production in the USA.
-As SWD spreads to new areas, those Extension teams will have the tools to better educate and prepare their stakeholders, who will be able to curtail damage as a result of the outreach efforts afforded by this committee's work.
+- Timely communication to stakeholders will allow growers and industries to integrate new approaches to mitigate the impact of SWD-related crop losses and will result in more environmentally and economically sustainable fruit production in the USA.
+The efforts of this committee will increase the adoption of best management practices and IPM approaches for managing SWD.

 Projected ParticipationView Appendix E: Participation